NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - DDB Cobalt Cookie --> \*your cookie\*
     - DDB campaign URL or ID --> \*your campaign URL/ID, if you have one\*
 - [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) - How can you play D&D without any dice!?
 Allows you to roll 3D dice on your screen.
-It is absolutely necessary for the clackity clackities.
+It is absolutely necessary for the clickity clackities.
     - Core Settings
         - Max number of dice --> 20
         - Global animation speed --> Player's choice